sachipanda01/docusaurusdemo/my-website/docs/contribution.md

 id: contribution
 title: Contributing!
 ---
-## Contributing to DevOps Portal
+## Contributing to the DevOps Portal

-***We love contributions to DevOps Portal, big or small.***
+***We contributions to the DevOps Portal, big or small.***

-Anyone is free to suggest changes to DevOps Portal's documentation, handbook or website
+Anyone is free to suggest changes to the DevOps Portal's documentation, handbook or website

 There is a useful guide on [updating our docs](styleguide.md).